zephyrproject-rtos/zephyr/doc/reference/kernel/other/interrupts.rst

 The x86 architecture has a special type of vector table called the Interrupt Descriptor Table (IDT) which must be laid out in a certain way per the x86 processor documentation.
-It is still fundamentally a vector table, and the gen_idt tool uses the .intList section to create it.
+It is still fundamentally a vector table, and the :ref:`gen_idt.py` tool uses the .intList section to create it.
 However, on APIC-based systems the indexes in the vector table do not correspond to the IRQ line.
 The first 32 vectors are reserved for CPU exceptions, and all remaining vectors (up to index 255) correspond to the priority level, in groups of 16.
 In this scheme, interrupts of priority level 0 will be placed in vectors 32-47, level 1 48-63, and so forth.
-When the gen_idt tool is constructing the IDT, when it configures an interrupt it will look for a free vector in the appropriate range for the requested priority level and set the handler there.
+When the :ref:`gen_idt.py` tool is constructing the IDT, when it configures an interrupt it will look for a free vector in the appropriate range for the requested priority level and set the handler there.